HubTou/PyLists4C/DOC.md

   * LISTs indexes and lengths are of the C language **long** type.
 * In order to avoid casting, we provide an union **u** with all possible subtypes.
   * We could have used the same scheme for the LIST data structure **pValue** variable but thought it would needlessly complexify things...
-* Every standard C language type is a pointer to that type.
+* Every standard C language type is a pointer to (ie. a table of) that type.
 * Being of unknown size to the C language, our custom types are pointers to pointers so their table indexation will work.

 ## Base functions